lisaqpham/DNAStrings/README.md

 - When prompted, input the name of your text file as is (no quotations)

 Output:
-- Statistics will be send to "lisapham.out"
+- Statistics will be sent to "lisapham.out"
-- Outputs are labeled with input file
+- File outputs are labeled with the input file name